InsightDataScience/fansite-analytics-challenge/README.md

 The desired features are described below:

 ### Feature 1:
-List the top 10 most active IP addresses that have accessed the site.
+List the top 10 most active host/IP addresses that have accessed the site.

 ### Feature 2:
 Identify the 10 resources that consume the most bandwidth on the site